All Episodes

 Now, what must that say to the left about our country?

-That the people's country'd rather rush war and probably agree with Romanowski that the only way the Seahawks wins if somebody goes out on a stretcher than would rather watch a man of peace and bipartisanship speak on class warfare, inequality, oh, and raising a minimum wage, like the fifth time in State of the Union speeches since Bill Clinton, by the way.
+That the people of this country would rather watch war and probably agree with Romanowski that the only way the Seahawks wins if somebody goes out on a stretcher than would rather watch a man of peace and bipartisanship speak on class warfare, inequality, oh, and raising a minimum wage, like the fifth time in State of the Union speeches since Bill Clinton, by the way.

 Don't go away, folks.

-State of the coup address tonight, uh, USA Today reporting that for the second straight year, undocumented immigrants will be in the chamber when President Obama makes the state of the coup speech tonight as Congress struggles to reach an agreement on a way to overhaul the nation's.
+State of the coup address tonight, USA Today reporting that for the second straight year, undocumented immigrants will be in the chamber when President Obama makes the State of the Coup speech tonight.

 Everybody acknowledges it's dead for 2014.